 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-Two groups currently meet to explore the Enneagram.
-Group II will use the resource The Journey of the Enneagram (a $40 cost).
+Please contact Melanie Wilkinson if you are interested in connecting!

 Women of a wide range of ages meet monthly in homes to discuss high-interest contemporary fiction and nonfiction.
 Come join the lively discussions.

 September 21 – Oona Out of Order by Margarita Montimore

 October 19 - Hidden Valley Road by Robert Kolker

 November 16 – Island of the Sea Women by Lisa See

 December 14 – BYOB (Bring your own book to share with the group)

 January 25 – The Book Woman of Troublesome Creek by Kim Richardson